by Emily Nickles

 - Foeniculum dulce, “Florence fennel”

-Both fennel breeds share the signature sweet, black-licorice scent that resembles that of the spice anise.
-Herb fennel is used more frequently for medicinal purposes, while Florence fennel is traditionally used for cooking.
+Both fennel breeds share the signature sweet, black-licorice scent and flavor that resembles that of the spice anise.
+Herb fennel is used more frequently for medicinal purposes, while Florence fennel is traditionally used for cooking such as in soups and stews.
 Most people prefer the white, fleshy bulb that the Florence fennel is known for, though it is harder to maintain.
+Bronze fennel has darker colored purple-copper colored foliage, but is just as edible as the other color you’re used to.

 Want to Learn More About Growing Fennel?